-The Content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
+The Content is not a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health providers with any questions you may have regarding SAD.

 Symptoms of SAD